wpmartin/dbt-dremio-fundamentals/unit-0/README.md

 ```
 -- Turning the CSV file into an Apache Iceberg table using CTAS
-CREATE TABLE nessie.nyc.raw.weather AS SELECT * FROM Samples."samples.dremio.com"."NYC-weather.csv";
 CREATE TABLE nessie.nyc.raw.trips AS SELECT * FROM Samples."samples.dremio.com"."NYC-taxi-trips.csv";
 ```

-This code will create a main directory in Nessie called "nyc", and within that a sub-directory called "raw" into which it will write our two Iceberg tables, trips and weather.
-Click through into this directory to see them for yourself.
+This code will create a main directory in Nessie called "nyc", and within that a sub-directory called "raw" into which it will write our Iceberg table, trips.
+Click through into this directory to see for yourself.

 With that we have completed the process of setting up our Data Lakehouse and our source data.